yeshua453/website/docs/tutorials/python-realtime-chat.md

 It's a tradition to start with "Hello, world!" app!

-Flet requires Python 3.7 or above.
+Flet requires Python 3.8 or above.
 To create a Flet app in Python, you need to install `flet` module first:

 ```bash
 pip install flet
 ```

-:::noteUpgrading Flet
+:::note Upgrading Flet
 To upgrade `flet` module run:

 ```bash